kamilazdybal/kamilazdybal.github.io/_posts/2024-12-07-useful-research.md

 This sentence provoked some unusual thoughts in my head.
 Here I was, merely at the start of my Ph.D., a complete rookie in what it means to be an academic and to do research, and suddenly someone had hopes that what I do is of help to the world.
-Do I really have it in me to make this happen?
+Do I really have that much power in me to make this happen?
 In the midst of the next two months of hard work and the COVID-19 pandemic, which unfortunately caused me to prematurely evacuate from the U.S. back to Europe, I think I've forgotten about that sentence.